cocotb/cocotb/documentation/source/building.rst

     Use this to indicate the instance in the hierarchy to use as the :term:`DUT`.
     If this isn't defined then the first root instance is used.
-    Leading and trailing whitespace are automaticall discarded.
+    Leading and trailing whitespace are automatically discarded.

     The DUT is available in cocotb tests as a Python object at :data:`cocotb.top`;
     and is also passed to all cocotb tests as the :ref:`first and only parameter <quickstart_creating_a_test>`.

+    .. versionchanged:: 2.0 Strip leading and trailing whitespace

 .. envvar:: RANDOM_SEED